jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - Team_UnitTestAS_CC.md

 <img width="923" alt="image" src="https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/assets/118343468/e5b0b0ce-d8ab-4521-8597-b8997747e5c1">

-Column names of the table with explanation
+Column names of the Excel with explanation

 1. Test Name : Represents the name or identifier of the test or experiment that generated the data in the output table.
 It helps identify which test case or scenario produced the specific results.
 2. Input Perm Value : Represent the initial permanence value of a synapse or some input parameter related to the test.
 It may indicate the starting value of a synapse's permanence before the AdaptSegment method is applied.
 3. Updated Perm Value : Indicate the resulting permanence value of a synapse after the AdaptSegment method has been applied.
 It represents the updated or modified permanence value.
 4. SynapseCount : Represents the count or number of synapses that were processed or affected by the AdaptSegment method within the scope of the test or experiment.
 5. SegmentCount : Represent the count or number of segments or distal dendrites that were processed or affected by the AdaptSegment method within the scope of the test or experiment.
+6. Test Results : Gives the status of the Test case run as 'Passed' or 'Failed'
+7. Comments : Gives a brief scenario description for each test cases.

 ## Workflow